 About Research Parks

-UCRP is a wholly-owned subsidiary company of the MSU Foundation and provides spaces that cultivate and enable startup success and also accelerates corporate innovation and research partnerships with Michigan State University.
+UCRP is a wholly-owned subsidiary company of the MSU Foundation and provides spaces that cultivate and support startup success and also accelerates corporate innovation and research partnerships with Michigan State University.

 UCRP operates The University Corporate Research Park, a 110-acre research park sits on the southwest corner of the Michigan State University campus with ready access to freeways and metropolitan markets.
-UCRP also operates and manages several incubator spaces including The Hatch, The TIC and the VanCamp Incubator + Research Labs.
+UCRP also operates and manages several incubator spaces including The Hatch, The East Lansing Technology Innovation Center, and the VanCamp Incubator + Research Labs.